rhemish/dscl-docs/index.md

 - AutoML integration

 ### Contributing
-Open an issue or PR.
-Contributions are welcome!
+We welcome contributions!
+Please open an issue or submit a pull request with suggestions, fixes, or improvements.

 ### License
 MIT License